BryanHE24/housePricePredictionAPP_ML/readme.md

 # House Price Prediction Web App

-This project provides a web-based application that predicts the price of a house based on various features such as area, number of bedrooms, bathrooms, parking spaces, and more.
-It uses a trained machine learning model deployed via a Flask backend and a React front-end interface.
+This project provides a web-based application that predicts the price of a house based on various features such as area, number of bedrooms, bathrooms, parking spaces.
+Using this dataset from kaggle: https://www.kaggle.com/datasets/yasserh/housing-prices-dataset It uses a trained machine learning model deployed via a Flask backend and a React front-end interface.

 ## Features
 * Predict house prices based on user input.